 For example the story about the German cannibal who instead of killing and consuming a real person, he dismantled and ate a machine.
 While he was enjoying his dinner a woman, who was jailed for chopping off her husband´s genitals, entered the story and sat by the table.
 When the cannibal asked her why she did not eat, the woman replied that she could eat only what she enjoys but she hated her husband.

 The last fourth room was a giant tilted cube made of glass and full of flickering lights.
 The giant cube was actually the brain of the installation.
-It was the neurological centre where all the willingly uploaded images and data collected by the facial recognition cameras were transformed and mixed into the images of the first room.
+It was the neurological center where all the willingly uploaded images and data collected by the facial recognition cameras were transformed and mixed into the images of the first room.

 Fresh Kill by Shu Lea Cheang,1994

-Cheang has recently presented her cyber punk sci-fi film called Fluido at the film festival in Berlin, Berlinale.
+Cheang has recently presented her cyberpunk sci-fi film called Fluido at the film festival in Berlin, Berlinale.
 The film originally started as ten paged scenario years and years ago.
-Later on the scenario was transformed into an installation and performance and finally in 2017 it turned into a film.
+Later on, the scenario was transformed into an installation and performance and finally in 2017 it turned into a film.

-Spending decades working on issues of criminalizing and decriminalizing sexuality of individuals Cheang teamed up with Precadio who has very personal and direct experience with many subjects of Cheang´s research as he was born as a woman nearly 50 years ago.
+Spending decades working on issues of criminalizing and decriminalizing the sexuality of individuals Cheang teamed up with Precadio who has very personal and direct experience with many subjects of Cheang´s research as he was born as a woman nearly 50 years ago.

-Overall the exhibition brought up very serious questions regarding what is the actually confinement, evolution of sexual norms including crime and punishment.
+Overall the exhibition brought up very serious questions regarding what is the actual confinement, evolution of sexual norms including crime and punishment.
 The most intriguing part of the exhibition was how the local topics were transferred in to a global scale for people from all over the countries across the globe.

 What is the actual confinement?
 Is it simply a cell 3x3x6 of constant surveillance via digital technology or is it the social norms we take for granted?